Tranquil Salvador III: Legal career

 Salvador III was the spokesperson and member of the Defense Team in the Impeachment Case of the late Chief Justice Renato Corona in 2012.
 Other members of the Defense Team were its lead counsel former Associate Justice Serafin Cuevas, and prominent lawyers Eduardo delos Angeles, Jose Roy III, Jacinto Jimenez, Dennis Manalo, Ramon Esguerra, and Karen Jimeno former Undersecretary of the DPWH.

-He gained substantial media attention for sharing his legal opinions and sentiments that the trial should not be a contest of popularity.
-He was also asked by then-Senate President Juan Ponce Enrile who voted against Corona, to "take the podium and show his handsome face."
+He gained substantial media attention for sharing his legal opinions that the trial should not be a contest of popularity.

-When asked about his experience "[A]s a spokesperson, what I did was not to put salt on an issue, not to sidestep an issue.
-And not to twist facts," he clarified."What I did was to try to explain the facts in relation to the law and let the people discern."

-In the recent impeachment case against de facto Chief Justice Maria Lourdes Sereno, Salvador III was again eyed to assist the House of Representative prosecutors for the possible impeachment proceedings in the Philippine Senate.
+In the impeachment case against de facto Chief Justice Maria Lourdes Sereno, Salvador III was again eyed to assist the House of Representative prosecutors for the possible impeachment proceedings in the Philippine Senate.
 However, Sereno was ousted through the Quo-Warranto Petition, filed by Solicitor General Jose Calida.
 Salvador III was one of the legal analysts who concurred that the quo-warranto ouster was constitutional and valid.

 Media reporters have consulted with Salvador III on his views regarding the looming constitutional crisis predicated on the Impeachment Complaint filed against the seven Supreme Court Justices who voted against Sereno.

 He has also served as the spokesperson and a lawyer for the PhP.
-2 Billion tax assessment case filed against Senator Emmanuel "Manny" Pacquiao The Supreme Court issued a preliminary injunction enjoining the Resolution of the Court of Tax Appeals requiring Pacquiao to post a bond worth billions to restrain the collection of the deficiency taxes against him (Spouses Pacquiao v.
-CTA and CIR, G.R.
-No. 213394, April 6, 2016).
+2 Billion tax assessment case filed against Senator Emmanuel "Manny" Pacquiao.